Udayan Guha

-Udayan Guha is an Indian politician currently serves as Cabinet Minister for Department of North Bengal Development of the Government of West Bengal.
-He is a three terms member of the West Bengal Legislative Assembly from Dinhata.
+Udayan Guha is an Indian politician who currently serves as Cabinet Minister for Department of North Bengal Development of the Government of West Bengal.
+He is a three term member of the West Bengal Legislative Assembly from Dinhata.

 He represented the Dinhata (Vidhan Sabha constituency) from 2011 to 2021.
 In 2021 By-election Polls for Dinhata (Vidhan Sabha Constituency) he won again with a record margin of 164,088 votes.

 He is from the All India Trinamool Congress and previously from the All India Forward Bloc.